hexatomic/hexatomic/docs/dev/src/development/workflow/README.md

 #### Contribute critical bug fixes, or urgent documentation, or release engineering fixes for a released version (*hotfix*)

-To contribute a new critical bug fix, documentation, or release engineering fix to Hexatomic, create a hotfix branch which is based on the `master` branch.
+To contribute a new critical bug fix, documentation, or release engineering fix to Hexatomic, create a hotfix branch which is based on the `main` branch.

 1. Create the new hotfix branch:
 ```bash
 mvn gitflow:hotfix-start
 ```
 2. Give the hotfix branch a name as prompted by the Maven Gitflow plugin.
-3. [Create a draft pull request](#create-a-pull-request-for-your-contribution-before-you-start-working) against the `master` branch of <https://github.com/hexatomic/hexatomic> and start working.
+3. [Create a draft pull request](#create-a-pull-request-for-your-contribution-before-you-start-working) against the `main` branch of <https://github.com/hexatomic/hexatomic> and start working.
 4. Make, commit, and push your changes to this branch.
 5. Once you've finished your work, run `mvn clean install` to make sure that the project builds correctly.
 6. If any files were changed during `mvn clean install` - e.g., license headers have been added automatically - make sure to commit and push these changes.